 After Breast Cancer Treatment

-After your treatment is completed, you will be scheduled for regular follow-up appointments at Virginia Mason's Hospital & Seattle Medical Center.
+After your treatment, you will be scheduled for regular follow-up appointments with our team.

 During these appointments, your providers will ask questions about any symptoms, perform physical examinations, and order laboratory or imaging tests as needed.
 Be sure to talk with them about any symptoms or side effects and any other issues that concern you.

 If Breast Cancer Reappears

-Small numbers of cells that survive the original treatment can multiply and cause cancer to recur.
-Breast cancer that comes back is quite treatable but the goals of therapy may be different, and it may or may not be curable at that point.
+Breast cancer that comes back is quite treatable but the goals of therapy may be different.

-If exams and tests suggest a recurrence, additional lab tests, a chest x-ray, CT scan, PET scan, bone scan or a biopsy may be done.
+If exams and tests suggest recurrence, additional lab tests, a chest x-ray, CT scan, PET scan, bone scan or a biopsy may be done.
 Depending on the location of a recurrent cancer, treatment may involve surgery, radiation therapy, chemotherapy or endocrine therapy (anti-estrogen therapy.)